 - The model type is selected as pure current with a non equilibrium transport condition.
 The transport theory is selected to Engelund and Hansen for both bed load and suspended load.
 The bed load factor and suspended load factor is set to 0.8 and 0.2, respectively. - The helical flow is excluded from simulation 1, but included in simulation 2. - The sediment transport calculations start at timestep 300, which is 5 minutes after the start of the hydrodynamic calculations.
 The time step factor is 1, which correspond to the sediment transport calculations being carried out every overall time step, i.e. every second. - The porosity is set to 0.35 and the relative density to default 2.65. - The bed resistance type for the sediment transport calculations is defined as Chezy number with a constant value of 18.7 m1/2/s. - The fraction concentration is initially set to equilibrium conditions.
 Equilibrium conditions are also set as the boundary conditions throughout the simulation. - The morphological calculations start at timestep 600, which is 10 minutes after the start of the hydrodynamic calculations. - The morphological update is including feedback on the hydrodynamic conditions.
 The speedup factor is defined as 1. - If helical flow is included equilibrium conditions are used for both initial state and at the boundaries.

-A plot of the initial surface elevation and current field is shown in Figure 4.3.
-The figure show that the waterlevel is elevating towards the outer part of the bending.
+A plot of the resulting surface elevation and current field is shown in Figure 4.3.